 It’s effective, it’s easy, it’s enjoyable.

 Still with the goodness and energy of wholegrain wheat, and a great malty taste, it’s a natural source of fibre and is low in saturated fat and sugar.
 Weet-Bix™ Cholesterol Lowering is also a good source of iron, essential B vitamins including thiamin and folate.
 Weet-Bix™ Cholesterol Lowering can be found in the cereal aisle next to regular Weet-Bix™.
+Check out these delicious, cholesterol lowering recipes.

 Further information on cholesterol, plant sterols, and the role that Weet-Bix™ Cholesterol Lowering can play in managing elevated cholesterol levels is available on our page for health care professionals.